Norman Rockwell: Early years

-Norman Rockwell was born on February 3, 1894, in New York City, to Jarvis Waring Rockwell and Anne Mary "Nancy" (née Hill) Rockwell.
+Norman Rockwell was born on February 3, 1894, in Harlem in New York City, to Jarvis Waring Rockwell and Anne Mary "Nancy" (née Hill) Rockwell, and lived at 789 St. Nicholas Avenue.
 His father was a Presbyterian and his mother was an Episcopalian; two years after their engagement, he converted to the Episcopal faith.
 Rockwell's earliest American ancestor was John Rockwell (1588–1662), from Somerset, England, who immigrated to colonial North America, probably in 1635, aboard the ship Hopewell and became one of the first settlers of Windsor, Connecticut.
 Rockwell had one brother, Jarvis Jr., older by a year and a half.
 Jarvis Sr. was the manager of the New York office of a Philadelphia textile firm, George Wood, Sons & Company, where he spent his entire career.

 Rockwell transferred from high school to the Chase Art School (later Parsons School of Design) at the age of 14.
 He then went on to the National Academy of Design and finally to the Art Students League of New York.
 There, Rockwell was taught by Thomas Fogarty, George Bridgman, and Frank Vincent DuMond; his early works were produced for St. Nicholas Magazine, the Boy Scouts of America (BSA) magazine Boys' Life, and other youth publications.
 As a student, Rockwell had some small jobs, including one as a supernumerary at the Metropolitan Opera.
 His first major artistic job came at age 18, illustrating Carl H. Claudy's book Tell Me Why: Stories about Mother Nature.

 After that, Rockwell was hired as a staff artist for Boys' Life.
 In this role, he received 50 dollars' compensation each month for one completed cover and a set of story illustrations.
 It is said to have been his first paying job as an artist.
 At 19, Rockwell became the art editor for Boys' Life, published by the Boy Scouts of America.
 He held the job for three years, during which Rockwell painted several covers, beginning with his first published magazine cover, Scout at Ship's Wheel, which appeared on the Boys' Life September 1913 edition.